No change to member contributions to the IAP

 Performance data is available through the OST at Oregon.gov/IAP.

-Keep in mind that PERS only credits IAP accounts on an annual basis, so most members saw their first investment returns in spring 2019 (reflecting calendar year 2018 returns).
+Keep in mind that PERS only credits IAP accounts on an annual basis, so most members will not see any investment returns until spring 2019 (reflecting calendar year 2018 returns).

 How are the target-date fund assets invested?